domaine-hugh/domaine-hugh/README.md

 -->
 - 😆 Hi, I am Yuhui and go by Hugh

 - 🖥️ Electrical Engineer turned front-end developer

-- 🧰 JavaScript(ES6+), React, jQuery, HTML5, CSS3, SASS, firebase and API integrations

-- 🌱 Team-based programming, use Git for version control

-- ✔️ I build accessible and responsive websites and applications

-- 👯 Reliable, flexible, receiptive and supportive, always collaberate with my co-workers

-- 🔥 Positive, curious, self-motivated, self-reflected, take ownership of my work

-- 💡 Master of Engineering, and currently graduated from Immersive Web development bootcamp at <a href="https://junocollege.com/bootcamp/web-development">Juno College</a>

 - 💬 How to reach me:[![Twitter][1.2]][1], or [![LinkedIn][2.2]][2], or email:[hughzhoutrt@gmail.com]
 <!-- Icons -->